note/native-image-windows-travis/README.md

-The objective of that project is to present example of build definition for Windows environment on Travis CI.
+The objective of that project is to present an example of build definition for Windows environment on Travis CI.

 For readability purposes it contains only build for Windows.
-If you're interested in how build for MacOS, Linux and Windows look like take a look at e.g. [teleport-scala](https://github.com/note/teleport-scala).
+If you're interested in how build definition for MacOS, Linux and Windows looks like take a look at e.g. [teleport-scala](https://github.com/note/teleport-scala).

 Releases are triggered by pushing tags in certain format (e.g. `v0.1.0`).